Lecture: Dots

 Dear students:

 You made it back for a second day of CS 488.
 Me too.
 Have you been seeing everything in coordinates?
 When you move, are you thinking about your vector displacement?
 I hope not, but we will today in this class.
 I've got some activities planned that will get you thinking about location and offsets.
-We'll be writing a rendererer or two.
+We'll also write a rendererer or two.

 Battlepoint